JMIBarth/tutorials/substitution_model_selection/README.md

 <kbd>![](./img/iqtree_003.png)</kbd>

 After the list of model scorings, the substitution model for the best fit model is listed.
 The best fit model according to AIC is: “TIM2+F+I+G4”, this is the “transition model” with variable base frequencies, variable transition rates, but two pairs of transversion rates that are set to be identical.
 For TIM, there is one rate for A to C and G to T, and another for A to T and C to G, while for TIM2 the pairing is AC=AT and CG=GT.
-Now, have a look at the rate parameter R. “G-T” is set to 1.0 and the other parameter are calculated according to it.
+Now, have a look at the rate parameter R. “G-T” is set to 1.0 and the other parameters are calculated according to it.
 Because in the TIM2 model, GT equals CG, the rate C to G is also 1.0.
 Below that, the empirically calculated base frequencies are listed and further down the parsimony tree is shown.
 Download these results by clicking on the link “**Download selected jobs**”.